Construction defect management – Risk analysis of causes and effects

 - Risk assessment backup planning.

-Finishing the preconstruction process is the green light to start the project.
+Finishing the preconstruction phase is the green light to start the project.
 Now we will move from the first branch of management into the second one, which is the construction phase.
 Up next, we will explain how to manage the construction stage properly using the PlanRadar defect management software.

 Construction project steps with PlanRadar

-The construction phase is the implementation stage, where you put your previous plans and schedules into work.
+The construction phase is the implementation stage, where you put your previous plans and schedules into action.
 Progressive steps will carry the project into success while the improper planning for each of these steps will lead to a whole mess.
 A case study that demonstrates the importance of good construction planning and its effect on the construction phase is the roadway rehabilitation project in Pittsburgh.
 In this project, the decks of the bridges as well as the pavement on the highway itself were to be replaced.
 The initial plan was to work from outside of each end of the bridge while the highway surface was replaced below the bridges.
 As a result, access of equipment and concrete trucks to the overpass of the bridges was a considerable problem.
 However, the highway work could be staged so that each overpass bridge was accessible from below at prescribed times.
 By pumping concrete up to the overpass bridge deck from the highway below, costs were reduced, and the work was accomplished much more quickly.
 The construction phase is divided into two parallel operations.
 First is the site works, as digging constructing, insulation works… etc. This operation is the responsibility of the general contractor.
 Second is to monitor the project workflow and ensure general safety on site.
 This is the project manager’s responsibility.
-We will show you the main tasks of the two operations and how to accomplish these tasks with the help of PlanRadar.
+We will show you the main tasks of the two operations and how to use PlanRadar to accomplish these tasks.

 Continuous inspections of construction defects.
 PlanRadar lets every project member from the general contractor to the craftsman record any defects and forward them to the responsible person.
 Automatic notifications are generated to notify this person about the defect, so he can take an action instantly.